Powered by

 For the work, Isuzu Ute Australia enlisted Walkinshaw Automotive.
 The Melbourne-based company has a lengthy history in the field, including creating more hard-core versions of the Mitsubishi Triton and Volkswagen Amarok

 It’s been no half measure, with a team of 60 in-house engineers working on the Blade.
 It’s been three years in the planning and making, has been developed locally for Australian off-road conditions, and completed a 100,000km durability program in Melbourne and Outback Australia.
-That includes the likes of the torturous Gibb River Road in the Kimberley, Northern Territory.
+That includes the likes of the torturous Gibb River Road in the Kimberley and the Northern Territory.

 Unlike a Toyota Hilux GR Sport, there’s been no enhancements to the D-Max’s 140kW/450Nm 3.0-litre turbo-diesel engine, while the suspension raise of 29mm is less than that of the Navara PRO-4X Warrior’s 40mm.